sesame-project/simulationBasedTesting/documentation/userguide.md

 user should load Eclipse and then invoke a new Eclipse Application, by right-clicking upon the project **uk.ac.york.sesame.testing.generator** and selecting *Run As* / *Eclipse Application*.
-This will launch a fresh Eclipse instance under which the SESAME automated code generation plugins are available (Figure \ref{FIG-RUN-GENERATOR-PROJECT}).
+This will launch a fresh Eclipse instance under which the SESAME automated code generation plugins are available:

+![Starting a Child Eclipse by running the generator project](./readme-images/run-generator-project.png)

 (If there is a problem flagged regarding ``javax.xml.bind'', ignore it).
 There may be a delay on the first invocation of this.

-![Starting a Child Eclipse by running the generator project](./readme-images/run-generator-project.png)

 ## Creating New Project